FAQs About Wildlife

 Q. What do I do if I have found a possum?

 If you have found a baby possum and its parents are nowhere to be seen, ring the Emergency Response Service on 13 000 94535 to speak to one of the operators.
 The possum can be wrapped in something warm and soft and placed in a box in a quiet, dark area.
 You can keep it warm by filling a hot water bottle or drink bottle with hot water from the tap (not boiling water from the kettle), wrapping the hot water bottle in two layers of towel and placing it underneath the possum.
 Please do not attempt to give the possum anything to eat or drink.
 A possum that has been brought in by your cat will need to be assessed by a vet, even if it is not visibly injured.

 Q. What if I have an echidna in my garden?

 Echidnas can travel up to 10km from their burrows per day, leaving their young behind for 5 to 7 days in search for food.
 If you see an echidna, please keep your dog inside the house.
 If the echidna is not injured, it will move on within 24 hours, so please be patient.
 If it’s injured, please call the Emergency Response Service on 13 000 94535 for assistance.

 Q. I have flying-foxes (fruit bats) in my garden.
 What should I do?

 These amazing animals are close to primates in intelligence and are a threatened species here in Victoria.
 They are essential to our eco-system and over 20 species of trees depend upon them for survival.
 If there are fruit bats feeding from trees in or near your garden, they are attracted to the temporary food source while the trees are fruiting or flowering and are not likely to be around for more than a few weeks.
 Netting thrown loosely over trees often causes fatal injuries when fruit bats become entangled and struggle desperately to escape.
-Wildlife-friendly alternatives are available; click here for a brochure on wildlife friendly netting options.
+Wildlife-friendly alternatives are available.
+Click here for our fact sheet on grey-headed flying-foxes.